ethereum/solidity-blog/README.md

 ![Example post GIF](https://blog.ethereum.org/img/2019/readme/create_post_ani.gif)

-Trouble seeing the text?
-[Click here for full size image.](https://blog.ethereum.org/img/2019/readme/create_post_ani.gif)
+Trouble seeing the GIF or text?
+[Click here for the full size image.](https://blog.ethereum.org/img/2019/readme/create_post_ani.gif)

 Additionally please look at other blog posts in the `_posts` folder to make sure you are doing it correctly.